a-b-street/abstreet/book/src/dev/api.md

   - **GET /traffic-signals/get-cumulative-thruput?id=42**: Returns the number of agents passing through intersection #42 since midnight, grouped by direction of travel.
+  - **GET /traffic-signals/get-all-current-state**: Returns the current state of all traffic signals, including the stage timing, waiting, and accepted agents.
 - **/data**
   - **GET /data/get-finished-trips**: Returns a JSON list of all finished trips.
     Each tuple is (time the trip finished in seconds after midnight, trip ID,